 Dry creek beds are an eye appealing, functional solution to direct runoff water away from your home or landscaping and prevent erosion and landscape damage.
-A dry creek bed is very attractive and add the look of a stream, even without water.
+A dry creek bed is very attractive and adds the look of a stream, even without water.

 Catch Basin drainage systems are similar to a floor drain in your home.
-These boxes are placed in existing low areas or areas that may gather water.
+These boxes are placed in existing low areas, or other areas that may gather water.
 Catch Basins are used as a preventative measure to avoid damage to property and landscape by leading excess water to a designated area.

 Berms are an easy way to add interest and height to landscape in dull, flat areas.
-Berms are simply, mounded hills of dirt constructed for reasons such as blocking out unwanted or unsightly views, directing or redirecting foot traffic and drainage, creating subtle and natural-looking privacy, adding raised elements to the garden, or simply emphasizing a particular area or focal point.
+Berms are simply mounded hills of dirt, constructed for reasons such as blocking out unwanted or unsightly views, directing or redirecting foot traffic and drainage, creating subtle and natural-looking privacy, adding raised elements to the garden, or simply emphasizing a particular area or focal point.

 For some areas, regrading the area is all that is needed.
 Regrading is done by bringing in new soil, or using the existing soil, and grading it in a manner to ensure a positive flow and to direct the water in the right direction.